Anhidrosis: Help – My Horse Doesn’t Sweat!

 Anhidrosis is a very serious syndrome affecting a substantial amount of horses in Florida and across the southeastern US.
 Many affected animals are no longer able to live in Florida or be successful competition horses.
 Additional work is needed to better identify the specific cause of anhidrosis and will help in developing useful treatments.

 A new study at UF is investigating the sweat genes of the horse and their genetic association to anhidrosis.
-If you own a horse that has been diagnosed with anhidrosis, please contact the Brooks Equine Genetics Lab for more information on their website www.neighdna.com, by phone at (352) 273-8080 or email to firstname.lastname@example.org.
+If you own a horse that has been diagnosed with anhidrosis, please contact the Brooks Equine Genetics Lab for more information.
+You may also call (352) 273-8080 or email email@example.com.

 Dr. Martha Mallicote, Veterinarian, UF Large Animal Internal Medicine, Clinical Associate Professor, DACVIM